metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Required:

-- `endpoints` (String) endpoints is the endpoint name that details Glusterfs topology.More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod
+- `endpoints` (String) endpoints is the endpoint name that details Glusterfs topology.
+More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod
-- `path` (String) path is the Glusterfs volume path.More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod
+- `path` (String) path is the Glusterfs volume path.
+More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod

 Optional:

-- `read_only` (Boolean) readOnly here will force the Glusterfs volume to be mounted with read-only permissions.Defaults to false.More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod
+- `read_only` (Boolean) readOnly here will force the Glusterfs volume to be mounted with read-only permissions.
+Defaults to false.
+More info: https://examples.k8s.io/volumes/glusterfs/README.md#create-a-pod

 <a id="nestedatt--spec--device_plugin--volumes--host_path"></a>